Designations Congruent with Things: Chapter 17

 “Are you managing me?”
 Newt snaps.

 “Yes,” Hermann says.
 “I have managed you with mixed success since the day I met you.
-This is not a new thing.
+This is not new.
 You are currently in the unenviable position of having increased insight in combination with disorganized patterns of thought.
 You are outrageously distractible, extremely anxious, unfairly insightful, and behaving in typical moronic fashion.
-I think your working memory is in shreds; I think that immense mental stress is concealing debilitating exhaustion; I think that if you can’t manage to sleep in the near term, things are going to turn absolutely hellish for the pair of us.”
+I think your working memory is in shreds; I think immense mental stress is concealing debilitating exhaustion; I think that if you can’t manage to sleep in the near term, things are going to turn absolutely hellish for the pair of us.”

-“When I lose touch with reality due to sleep deprivation,” Newt appends, feeling trapped by his clothes, and maybe, by his skin.
+“When I lose touch with reality due to sleep deprivation,” Newt appends, feeling trapped by his clothes, and maybe by his skin.

 “Not to put too fine a point on it,” Hermann says, “yes.
 Because I am already having problems and I have required your assistance multiple times this past week to remind me of who it is that I actually am.
 So you cannot let your own mind torture you to death, Newton, I absolutely forbid it.”